It happens in life, even to the best of us: we make mistakes.

 Online, mistakes are amplified.
 A rouge tweet or blog post with a typo can travel faster than you can hit the delete button; not that it matters anyway, since the more popular your brand, the more people will have screenshots of the incriminating incident.

-Every post, tweet, or update carries weight, and the balance between maintaining a positive image and inadvertently causing a public relations crisis is delicate.
-Brands must navigate these waters with precision, understanding that the internet, while forgiving, never truly forgets.
+Every post, tweet, or update carries weight, and it is delicate to balance maintaining a positive image and inadvertently causing a public relations crisis.
+Brands must navigate these waters precisely, understanding that the internet, while forgiving, never truly forgets.

 The following steps are my recommendations for handling past online mistakes that could damage your reputation: